haiwen/seafile-admin-docs/manual/deploy_pro/multiple_storage_backends.md

 commit, fs, and blocks can be stored in different storages.
 This provides the most flexible way to define storage classes.

-As Seafile server before 6.3 version doesn't support multiple storage classes, you have to explicitely enable this new feature and define storage classes with a different syntax than how we define storage backend before.
+As Seafile server before 6.3 version doesn't support multiple storage classes, you have to explicitly enable this new feature and define storage classes with a different syntax than how we define storage backend before.

 First, you have to enable this feature in seafile.conf.